 Paramet er Description Requ ired Default value operator The operator to be used for comparing the monitored object against the operand parameter.
-Must be one of the following symbolic operators: 81t; (<): Less than.
+Must be one of the following symbolic operators: 8lt; (<): Less than.
 Both operand and observed object value must be numeric.
 8gt; (>): Greater than.
 Both operand and observed object value must be numeric.
-81t;= (<): Less than or equal to.
+8lt;= (=): Less than or equal to.
 Both operand and observed object value must be numeric.
 8gt;= (>=): Greater than or equal to.
-Both operand and observed object value must be numeric.
-5gt;= (>=): Greater than or equal to.
-Both operand and observed object value must be numeric.
-5gt;= (>=): Greater than or equal to.
-Both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match.
-1=: Not equal to.
-Applied in numeric context if both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match.
-2: Regular expression match.
+Both operand and observed object value must be numeric. =: Equal to.
+Applied in numeric context if both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match. !=: Not equal to.
+Applied in numeric context if both operand and observed object value are numeric, otherwise in string context as a case-sensitive exact match. : Regular expression match.
 Always applied in string context.
 Note: Comparison will always succeed if either the operand or operator parameter isn't set and the monitored value is non-null.
-Keep in mind that you need to escape all < and > characters as XML entities (81t; and 8gt; respectively) optio nal port Destination port where the SNMP requests shall be sent. optio nal from snmp-config.xml reason- template A user-provided template used for the monitor's reason code if the service is unvailable.
+Keep in mind that you need to escape all < and > characters as XML entities (8lt; and 8gt; respectively) optio nal port Destination port where the SNMP requests shall be sent. optio nal from snmp-config.xml reason- template A user-provided template used for the monitor's reason code if the service is unvailable.
 Defaults to a reasonable value if unset.
 See below for an explanation of the possible template parameters. optio nal depends on operation mode retries Deprecated Same as retry.
 Parameter retry takes precedence if both are set. optio nal from snmp-config.xml walk false: Sets the monitor to poll for a scalar object unless if the match-all parameter is set to count, in which case the match-all parameter takes precedence. true: Sets the monitor to poll for a tabular object where the match-all parameter defines how the tabular object's values must match the criteria defined by the operator and operand parameters.
 See also the match-all, minimum, and maximum parameters. optio nal false

-Table 74.
+Table 81.
 Variables which can be used in the reason-template parameter